 The cannabis plant has two key compounds – THC (tetrahydrocannabinol) and CBD (cannabidiol).
 THC is responsible for the 'feeling high' aspect of marijuana.

-There are two prominent strains of cannabis – Cannabis Sativa (which has high THC levels) and Cannabis Indica (which has high CBD levels).
+There are two traditionally recognized types of cannabis – Cannabis Sativa (often associated with more energizing effects) and Cannabis Indica (often associated with more relaxing effects), though modern cannabis strains are heavily hybridized and their effects depend more on their specific cannabinoid and terpene profiles than just these classifications.
 While the US federal law prohibits the use of cannabis, local state laws and regulations may differ.

 On a state-level regulation, many states allow the medical use of marijuana to treat several symptoms and conditions.
 Refer to both federal and local laws for details on this.

 The legal grounds for marijuana use are actively evolving and changing rapidly.
 Although federal law prohibits the use of cannabis, states have various regulations around the use of cannabis.
-More than 35 states in the US allow the medical use of marijuana.
-Recreation use of marijuana is permitted in >18 states in the US.
+As of early 2025, 38 states, 3 U.S. territories, and the District of Columbia allow the medical use of marijuana.
+Recreation use of marijuana is permitted in 24 states, 2 U.S. territories, and the District of Columbia.

 Medical marijuana is the use of the marijuana plant or chemicals from it to prevent, relieve and treat specific conditions or diseases.
-Medical marijuana is used to treat patients with certain conditions that their doctor believes that medical marijuana is the best course of treatment.
+Medical marijuana is used to treat patients with certain conditions for which their doctor, in accordance with state law, can provide a recommendation or certification.

 As mentioned above, many states allow for the medical use of cannabis.
 Several studies have shown that cannabis could have potential health benefits.
 The medical use case for marijuana use varies on a state-by-state basis.

-Mentioned below are some of the qualifying medical conditions:
+Mentioned below are some of the commonly cited qualifying medical conditions (specifics vary by state):

 I have seen many patients with chronic pain, muscle spasms, nausea, anorexia, and other unpleasant symptoms obtain significant often remarkable relief from cannabis medicines, well beyond what had been provided by traditional (usually opiate-based) pain relievers.- David Hadorn, MD, PhD, Medical Consultant for GW Pharmaceuticals, Ltd.